sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 @snippet{lineno} examples/scattering-only/scattering-only.cpp Parse parameters

-Finally, we can create the VFP equation solver @vfpref{VFPSolver} and run it.
+Finally, we can create the VFP equation solver @ref sapphirepp::VFP::VFPSolver "VFPSolver" and run it.

 @snippet{lineno} examples/scattering-only/scattering-only.cpp VFP Solver

-After the simulation ends, we can compute the error by comparing to the analytic solution (implemented in @vfpref{InitialValueFunction}).
+After the simulation ends, we can compute the error by comparing to the analytic solution (implemented in @ref sapphirepp::VFP::InitialValueFunction "InitialValueFunction").

 @snippet{lineno} examples/scattering-only/scattering-only.cpp L2 error